 - 1. All structures, uses and impervious surfaces, watercourses and lighting existing at the time that the -MPOD is first applied to the property shall not be deemed a zoning nonconformity solely because of this overlay district. - 2.
 All additions, changes, expansions and alterations to existing structures, impervious surfaces, lighting and uses must comply with the regulations of the -MPOD, unless the Board of Adjustment approves a special use permit under Sec.
 10.2.9. allowing the addition, change, expansion or alteration. - 3.
 In addition to the showings required by Sec.
 10.2.9.E.4. through 8., all of the following standards shall be met: - a.
 The expansion does not, singularly or collectively, exceed 25% of the total gross floor area of the building or use existing at the time the -MPOD overlay zoning district regulations were first applied to the property. - b.
 The building or use existed at the time the -MPOD overlay zoning district regulations requirements were first applied to the property. - c.
 The requested activity complies with all requirements and regulations of this UDO other than the -MPOD overlay zoning district regulations. - d.
-Except where pre-existing structures, septic systems, wells, stormwater facilities, vehicular surface drives and parking surfaces needed for UDO required off-street parking prevent the planting of trees, tree conservation areas are established in accordance with Sections 5.2.2.C.1.a. and 5.2.2.C.2.
+Except where pre-existing structures, septic systems, wells, stormwater facilities, and vehicular surface drives and vehicular spaces that do not exceed the maximum allowed in table 7.1.2.C prevent the planting of trees, tree conservation areas are established in accordance with Sections 5.2.2.C.1.a. and 5.2.2.C.2.